-The year of account result has closed and is fixed in sterling so there is no foreign currency exchange exposure.
+The year of account result has closed and is fixed in a combination of sterling and US dollars so there is no foreign currency exchange exposure.
 The syndicate annual accounts include a table that summarises the exposure of the financial assets and liabilities to foreign currency exchange risk at the reporting date.